kin5/webbridge/README.md

 There is one hook still under construction (and by that I mean I'm waiting until I'm smart enough to implement it):
 * before_client_close

-Assigning a function to a hook requires you to use the `hook` decorator method found within your `bridge` instance.
+Assigning a function to a hook requires you to use the `hook` decorator method found within your `Bridge` instance.

 For a simple example, let's say we want to print a message before and after the server starts.
 This recipe calls for two decorated functions.
 We can expand on our above example, easily extending it to perform these actions: